RyanMullens/Sportana/docs/fspec/fspec.md

 >Alice will be able to edit any of these fields as she likes before pressing a “confirm changes” button at the bottom of the page.
 On pressing this button, all of her information will be updated to the new values she has input into the fields on the page and she will be redirected back to her profile page - which will reflect the changes that Alice has just made.
 Alice will also see a “change password” button on her manage profile page, which when clicked will bring up a prompt for her to enter in her old password, enter a new password, and confirm the new password with a “confirm” button at the bottom of the prompt.
 Alice can change her password by typing in her old password correctly and a new password matching in both the “enter a new password” field and the “confirm new password” fields.
 These will be sent to the backend and if the old password matches and the two new password are the same then Alice will receive confirmation that her password has been changed.
 If any of those conditions are not met, then Alice will be shown an error prompt with the reason her password was unable to be changed.

+**View notifications**

+Eli Sandler
+>Alice is a user logged into Sportana on her home page.
+She wants to see if any of her friends have invited her to a game so she clicks on the “notifications” button at the top of her home page.
+This opens a drop down menu that displays a list of the notifications she has not yet responded to from most recent to oldest.
+Alice can click on any of the notifications to respond to them appropriate to the type of notification (respond to friend request, respond to game invitation, and respond to queue invitation use cases).

 **Send friend request**

 Jeff Boutotte